-According to the gospel narratives Jesus Christ, following his crucifixion, was buried in a tomb by Joseph of Arimathea.
-There are several reasons why one can consider this to be a historical fact.
+According to the gospels Jesus Christ, following his crucifixion, was buried in a tomb by Joseph of Arimathea.
+This article wishes to provide several reasons why one can consider this to be a historical fact.

-One discovers that Christ’s burial is attested in early sources, one of which is Paul’s authentic letters within which there is an early creed.
-1 Corinthians was penned by Paul around the early 50’s AD, and the creed within it is dated to within three to five years of Christ’s crucifixion (1).
+Importantly, one discovers that Christ’s burial is attested in early sources, one of which is Paul’s authentic letters within which there is an early creed.
+1 Corinthians was penned by Paul around the early 50’s CE and the creed within it is dated to within three to five years of Christ’s crucifixion (1).
 Accord to the creed Christ “was buried, and that he was raised on the third day according to the Scriptures” (1 Cor.
 15:4, emphasis added).
-According to historian Gary Habermas, these creeds “preserve some of the earliest reports concerning Jesus from about AD 30-50,” and therefore constitutes early evidence for Christ’s burial (2).
+Historian Gary Habermas says that these creeds “preserve some of the earliest reports concerning Jesus from about AD 30-50,” and therefore constitutes early evidence for Christ’s burial (2).

-From the above we have two early and independent sources for the burial account in the form of a creed and Mark’s pre-passion narrative.
-However, one learns that all four canonical gospels attest to the burial of Christ after the event of his crucifixion.
-The earliest gospel Mark narrates it in chapter 15 verses 42 through 47.
+From the above, we have two early and independent sources for the burial account in the form of a creed and Mark’s pre-passion narrative.
+However, all four canonical gospels attest to the burial of Christ after his crucifixion.
+The earliest gospel, Mark, narrates it in chapter 15 verses 42 through 47.
 However, it is important to note that Mark’s burial narrative was used by the authors of Luke and Matthew, and they therefore do not count as independent sources.
-John, however, is independent of the synoptics, and in which the burial story is also found (John 19:38-42) (6).
+John, however, is independent of the synoptics and in it the burial story is found (19:38-42) (6).

-Although Matthew obtains his content from Mark’s gospel, Matthew’s author does, however, appear to make use of another tradition, that being M material.
-According to Craig,
+Although Matthew obtains his content from Mark’s gospel, Matthew’s author does, however, appear to make use of another tradition scholars call M. According to Craig,

 “As for the other Gospels, that Matthew has an independent tradition of the empty tomb is evident not only from the non-Matthean vocabulary (e.g., the words translated “on the next day,” “the preparation day,” “deceiver,” “guard [of soldiers],” “to make secure,” “to seal”; the expression “on the third day” is also non-Matthean, for he everywhere else uses “after three days;” the expression “chief priests and Pharisees” never appears in Mark or Luke and is also unusual for Matthew), but also from Matt.
 28.15: “this story has been spread among Jews till this day,” indicative of a tradition history of disputes with Jewish non-Christians” (7).